xan105/web-component-markdown/README.md

 Web-component to load an external markdown file (.md) and render it into sanitized HTML with syntax highlighting.

-💡 Markdown is rendered into the light DOM without any predefined css styling.

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.

 Example